 For an Outdoor Obstacle Course:

-If you're lucky enough to get a warm day, you can move the indoor course outside, or use the following suggestions.
+If you're lucky enough to get a warm day, you can move the indoor course outside.
 Got a swing set or jungle gym?
 Add that into the mix as well!
 Here's how:

 - Bunny-hop five times.

 - Go up the ladder and down the slide.

 - Swing on the swing as you count to ten.

 - Jump over a set of sticks or branches.

 - Use a cooking spoon to transfer rocks to a bucket.

 - "Walk the tightrope."

 Sarah Richards has an M.A. in Early Childhood Development and a B.S. in Child Development.
 She's spent 6 years teaching kindergarten and first grade.
 Before that, she was a child development specialist for young children with special needs.
 She has also worked in the preschool classroom.